Port Angeles Pizza & Italian Restaurant

 Welcome to the Gordy's Pizza & Pasta Website!

 We are privileged to have the distinction of being the first pizza place on the North Olympic Peninsula!
-Mom & Dad (Gordy and Pat Sexton) began the business 45 years ago.
+Dad & Mom (Gordy and Pat Sexton) began the business 50 years ago.

-Twenty-two years later they retired from active duty and handed the reigns over to us, Randy Sexton, and my sister, Cynthia Dawson.
-Our family's tradition of serving Italian food continues with the third generation -- Crystal, serves you as our Kitchen Manager
+Twenty years later they retired from active duty and handed the reigns over to us, Randy Sexton, their son and Cynthia Dawson their daughter.
+Our family's tradition of serving Italian food continues with the third generation -- Randy's daughter Crystal, serves you as our Kitchen Manager

 A Brief History of Port Angeles ...